BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 > TODO: add scheme with CLASSES to STAGES

 ### Prompt Construction (examples with results)
+As mentioned earlier formulating correct prompt is crucial to obtain desired descriptions.

 > TODO: show examples of prompts and what adding every sentence changed.

 ### Working with AMD GPU W7900 (quick summary)